-For the Love of Our Community: By Tracey Morrison
+For the Love of Our Community

 I’m from Morson, Ontario, near Minnesota close to the Manitoba border.
 I’m from the Ojibway Nation from Big Grassy reserve.
 I’m adopted.
 My uncle and aunt adopted me and my siblings– six of us from the same biological parents.
 My real dad and my adopted dad are brothers.
 And my adopted mom is Caucasian.
 I grew up as Mennonite.

 We lived in a middle class home.
 We didn’t starve.
 Pretty much got what we needed, not what we wanted.
 We had 3 cars in our driveway.
 Big house.
 Lovely home.
 Just strict.
 I learned a lot of things as a child—canning goods, getting meat from wild life, making bread, everything was homemade.
 That’s what I love about remembering my home life is that we learned all that stuff.

 Me being an alcoholic and drug user really didn’t come from home cause I had it good as I grew up.
 I came to the DTES in 1997.